 Orillia entertainer James Anderson performing as Gospel Elvis at the Mariposa Market in downtown Orillia

-In the downtown core and the waterfront park (Couchiching Beach Park) there are frequently performers in the "open air" - both on the sidewalks, and at the Acqua Theatre in Couchiching Beach Park.
-During the numerous parades in Orillia you'll find musicians and singers taking part on the floats, as well as on erected bandstands at the waterfont.
+During the numerous parades in Orillia you'll find musicians and singers taking part on the floats, as well as on erected bandstands at the waterfront.
 Festivals and outdoor events occur almost every weekend in Orillia during the spring to early fall months.
-From the huge and well-attended "scottish Festival" (around the middle of July) to the "Canada Day Celebrations" (July 1), and the Great Legends at the Legion (previously the Orillia Elvis Festival, usually in August) there will be more than enough live-music on tap to feed any soul.
-One of the local favourites is entertainer Jim Anderson who (together with his wife as technical crew) pays tribute to the king of rock (Elvis) and brings his own original work to the stage wherever he goes.
+From the huge and well-attended "scottish Festival" (around the middle of July) to the "Canada Day Celebrations" (July 1).

 The written arts are also alive in Orillia.
 If you are a writer, or endeavouring to be a writer, take a look at the Orillia Writer's Group.
 As well, one of the very long running awards events in Orillia is the Stephen Leacock Memorial Medal for Humour.
 Stephen Leacock was well known in our area as a writer of humour, and his summer home still stands (The Stephen Leacock Museum) on the shore of Lake Couchiching (open for visitor tours and events).